At school: age 7-9

 When reading and spelling unfamiliar wordsyour child should be able to use what they know about the way words are structured to help them to read aloud and to understand meanings.
 Teachers will encourage children to write down their ideas using sentences, punctuation and words more adventurously and some schools will send home weekly spellings to be learned.
 The emphasis is now on children becoming independent, fluent and enthusiastic readers and writers building on the use of more varied grammar and vocabulary.
 There will be specific grammar teaching.
 They will be using simple handwriting joins and generally working on improving all aspects of their handwriting.
 Additionally, they will read extracts and whole texts as well as read, rehearse and perform these to improve their ability to speak well in different situations and with/for different people.

 2. Reading to learn

 Children in the lower juniors read for lots of different purposes across a wide range of different subjects and topics in the classroom.
-They will be taught how to find and use information from a range of sources.
-They will explore how writers write to make reading interesting and effective – and then be encouraged to try it for themselves.
+They will be taught how to decide what they need to know and then how to find and use information from a range of sources including dictionaries.
 They learn to work more confidently in groups and discuss, share and express views and opinions.
-They’ll probably be comparing what they see on the internet, TV and in a book.
+They’ll probably be comparing what they see on screen and on the page.